-Much collective evidence indicates that God is not a big, bearded man sitting on a throne in the sky somewhere.
-Humanity’s spiritual growth has been hampered by viewing the Divine in our image, instead of realizing we were made in the image of Spirit.
+However, much collective evidence indicates that the Source is not a big bearded man sitting on a throne in the sky somewhere.
+Humanity’s evolution has been hampered by viewing the Ground of All Being in our image, instead of realizing we were made in the image of It.

-The following description of God is, based on the evidence, quite accurate and comprehensive.
-In Destiny of Souls, Michael Newton, Ph.D., quotes a female client who was one of the most advanced souls he had ever interviewed during a spiritual regression.
-She described Oneness, the Presence as: “…massive, but soft… powerful… yet gentle.
-There is a breath… a whisper… of sound… so pure… the sound creates all… including light and energy… the sound holds this structure… and makes it move… shifting and undulating… creating everything.
-It is a reverberating bell… then a high-pitched pure humming… like an echo of… A mother… full of love… singing to her child.”
+The following description of Creator is, based on the evidence, quite accurate.
+In Destiny of Souls, Michael Newton, Ph.D., quotes a female client who was one of the most evolved beings he had ever interviewed during a Life Between Lives session.
+To slightly paraphrase, she described Oneness as: ‘Massive but soft.
+Powerful yet gentle.
+There is a breath, a whisper of sound that is so pure.
+The sound creates all, including light and energy.
+The sound holds this structure and makes it move, shifting and undulating, creating everything.
+It is a reverberating bell, then a high-pitched pure humming like an echo of a mother full of love singing to her child.’

-These descriptions of the Source are quite different from those that many of us were taught at an early age.
+These descriptions are, needless to say, quite different from horrific ones that many of us were taught at an early age.
 Do the words “wrathful, judging, and fearsome” sound familiar?
-Some denominations still teach about a God of unfathomable love and then, in the next instant, warn that this same Higher Power will send us to, or allow us to choose, a fiery hell for eternity.
+Some denominations still teach about a Life Source of unfathomable love and then, in the next sentence, warn that It will send us to, or allow us to choose, a fiery hell for eternity.

 Can you say “schizophrenia?”

-Regarding the primary Aramaic meanings of the word “God,” Neil Douglas-Klotz, Ph.D., stated in our radio interview: “The root words for God are ‘Eloha’ or ‘Alaha’ from the Hebrew ‘Elohim.’
+Regarding the primary Aramaic meanings for the Supreme, Neil Douglas-Klotz, Ph.D., stated on my radio show: “The root words for God are ‘Eloha’ or ‘Alaha’ from the Hebrew ‘Elohim.’
 All these words mean unity, sacred unity, or one Beingness.
-The Jewish or Aramaic notion of the Divine is not a being sitting somewhere, someplace as in a room above us, but a unity of which we are a part, of which our being is a part.
+The Jewish or Aramaic notion of the Divine is not a being sitting somewhere, someplace as in a room above us, but a unity of which we are a part, of which our being is a part.”

-If you were taught notions about the nature of God that seemed bizarre, realize that the offending information was likely incorrect.
-Some people are atheists or agnostics because they understandably find the idea of no God an improvement over the strange images we have been led to believe are true about the Divine.
+If you were taught notions about a Life Source that seemed bizarre, realize that the offending information was likely incomplete or incorrect.
+Some people become atheists or agnostics because they understandably find the idea of no Higher Powerto make more sense than the strange images they were taught.

 - Hinduism: “God bides hidden in the hearts of all.”